How Much Does Air Duct Cleaning Cost?

 - Do you have references?

-Deciding on air duct cleaning while staying within your budget can be a daunting process.
-Here are some frequently asked questions about air duct cleaning costs to help guide you in your decisions.
+Deciding on air duct cleaning while staying within a strict budget can be a daunting process.
+What follows are some frequently asked questions about air duct cleaning costs to help guide homeowners through the process.

 Q. How often should I clean my air ducts?

 The EPA recommends air ducts be cleaned if they are contaminated with large amounts of dirt, dust, and debris; if there is visible mold; or if there is a rodent or insect infestation.
-HomeAdvisor recommends air ducts cleaning every 5 to 7 years or as necessary.
+It’s generally recommended that homeowners have their air ducts cleaned every 5 to 7 years or as necessary.

 Q. How do I know if I need to clean my air ducts?